Home » Plastic Surgery Procedures » Breast Implant Removal

 Surgical Options for Breast Implant Removal

-True enbloc resections “require” as described removal without creating any opening in the capsule and it is a term reserved for “tumor” resection.
-This approach by description is associated with additional known risk, and has not demonstrated greater reduction in post-operative symptoms in current studies.
-This technique that involves removing the implant with the surrounding lining as a single unit is more accurately described as a total intact capsulectomy.
-In order to successfully achieve this result a significantly larger incision is required.
-Patients must realize when implants are first put in place, the incisions may be quite short -often 4 cm or less.
-However, removal of an implant cannot be done through the same incision size and if an intact total capsulectomy resection is to be performed, the incisions can be as long as 8-14 – cm or more.
-And large incisions alone do not guarantee in any way that this operation can be performed.
-The incision is usually in the inframammary crease – the fold under the breast – and may include the original incision if the implant was placed through the site.
+Total capsulectomy removal involves removing the implant and the surrounding lining, often as a single segment.
+In order to successfully achieve this result, a significantly larger incision is required.
+Patients must realize when implants are first put in place, the incisions may be quite short — often 4 cm or less.
+However, removal of an implant cannot be done through the same small incision, and if total capsulectomy is to be performed, the incisions can be significantly longer.
+The incision is usually in the inframammary crease — the fold under the breast — and may include the original incision if the implant was placed through this site.

 Total Intact Capsulectomy & Breast Implant Removal